The 2018 Mandela Washington Fellowship application is now closed.

 The Mandela Washington Fellowship is open to young African leaders who meet the criteria below.
 Note: Applicants are not discriminated against on the basis of race, color, gender, religion, socio-economic status, disability, sexual orientation, or gender identity.
 Criteria:

 - Are between the ages of 25 and 35 at the time of application submission, although exceptional applicants younger than 25 will be considere

-- Are not U.S. citizens or permanent residents of the United State
+- Are not U.S. citizens or permanent residents of the United States

 - Are eligible to receive a United States J-1 visa.

-- Are proficient in reading, writing, and speaking Eng
+- Are proficient in reading, writing, and speaking English

 - Are citizens and residents of: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cabo Verde, Central African Republic, Chad, Comoros, Democratic Republic of the Congo (DRC), Republic of the Congo, Cote d’Ivoire, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia or Zimbabwe.